 “Roam” through Piazza Navona – Arguably the most beautiful square in Rome due to its elegant fountains, grand sculptures, and colorful paintings by street artists.
 Although touristy, it’s worth enjoying a dinner or glass of wine in this square to take in all of its glory.

 Go back in time to the Colosseum, Roman Forum, and Paletine Hill – Explore the ancient roman lifestyle in the Roman Forum, climb Palatine hill for views of Circus Maximus, and tour the Colosseum, Rome’s largest amphitheater.

 Take refuge at Villa Borghese – The largest public park in Rome and the perfect place to escape the bustling city for a few hours.
 Whether you want to view the art in several museums or sit outside among the natural beauty, it’s the perfect break from a long day of sightseeing.

 Marvel at Michaelangelo’s Masterpiece – Michaelangelo was already a famous sculptor and artist when commissioned by the Pope to paint frescos on the ceiling of the Sistine Chapel.
 He was paid 3,000 ducats which at the time was an crazy amount of money to complete the project, but most would say it was worth every penny today.

-Things To Eat And Drink
+Things To Eat And Drink in Rome

 Drink from the ancient aqueducts throughout the city – One of the many accomplishments of the ancient Roman empire was their extensive aqueduct system.
 Today you can still drink fresh water directly from the fountains throughout the city.